 “I am not alone.
 I stand with the Father, who sent me… my other witness is the Father… I do nothing on my own but speak just what the Father has taught me.”
 (Jn 8:16,18,28)

 Still the Jews refused to listen.
-So Jesus warned them that they would die for their sin of unbelief (v.24).
+So Jesus warned them that they would die on account of their unbelief (v.24).
 At this point some of the Jews changed their minds and put their faith in Jesus (v.30), but the others started making plans to kill Him (v.37).
 Knowing their murderous thoughts, Jesus said they were just like their father the devil, “a murderer from the beginning” (v.55).
 Clearly they were slaves to sin who needed to be set free.
 The Jews replied that they were Abraham’s children and they had never been slaves of anyone.
 To this Jesus responded,

 “If you were Abraham’s children, you would do the works of Abraham.
 As it is, you are determined to kill me, a man who has told you the truth that I heard from God.
 Abraham did not do such things.”
 (Jn 8:39-40)